Applib-HarmonyOS/Zgallery/README.md

 It includes two abilities :

+  a.
 For displaying a list of images in GridLayout.
+  b.
 For displaying images in a PageSlider with a nice scroll HorizontalList and nice zooming gestures.

 <h2>How it works</h2>